Greek Landmarks Off the Beaten Path to Visit

 Just as the names of Mycenean heroes and kings echo through aeons; for instance: Perseus, Agamemnon, and Orestes,

-In the same way, do the names of architectural landmarks resound; for example: the Lion Gate, Treasury of Atreus, tholos Tomb of Clytemnestra, and “mighty walled Tiryns” of which Homer spoke in The Iliad.
+In the same way, do the names of architectural landmarks resound; for example, the Lion Gate, Treasury of Atreus, tholos Tomb of Clytemnestra, and “mighty walled Tiryns” described by ancient Greek poet Homer in The Iliad.

-Following after Crete’s Minoan civilization, the Mycenean civilization flourished from approximately 17th century BC before it fell in the late 12th to early 11th century BC.
+Following Crete’s Minoan civilization, the Mycenean civilization flourished from approximately the 17th century BC before it fell in the late 12th to early 11th century BC.

 Subsequently, Mycenae and Tiryns were abandoned, then re-settled, and eventually abandoned again for centuries.

-Nevertheless, their status as tourist attractions of irresistible allure continued.
+Nevertheless, their status as tourist attractions of irresistible allure and mystique continued.

-Writing his Description of Greece in the 2nd century AD, geographer and travel writer Pausanias visits Mycenae, at this point in ruins.
+While writing the Description of Greece in the 2nd century AD, geographer and travel writer Pausanias visits Mycenae.
+At this point – i.e., the 2nd century AD – Mycenae is in ruins.

-More than a thousand years after Pausanias’ sojourns, the tourism pace increased markedly.
+Much, much later, more than a thousand years after Pausanias’ travels, tourism to Mycenae increased markedly.

 Because in 1841, renowned Greek archaeologist Kyriakos Pittakis of the Archaeological Society of Athens, first excavated the Lion Gate and began work on the Tomb of Clytemnestra.